 Porter, Stanley E. When Paul Met Jesus: How an Idea Got Lost in History.
 Cambridge: Cambridge University Press, 2016.
 435 pp. Pb; $34.
 Link to Cambridge

-Second Corinthians 5:16 is usually read as if Paul is denying he knew Jesus prior to the dramatic event on the Damascus Road.
+Did Paul meet Jesus before his experience in the Road to Damascus?
+Second Corinthians 5:16 is usually read as if Paul denied knowing Jesus prior to the dramatic event on the Damascus Road.
 When confronted by the risen Jesus on the road to Damascus, Paul asks “who are you, Lord?”
 This too is taken as an indication Paul did not recognize Jesus and is used as evidence Paul did not know Jesus prior to his conversion.
 But there have been a few scholars in the early twentieth century who suggested Paul may have seen Jesus in Jerusalem prior to the crucifixion and perhaps even heard Jesus teach at some point.

-In this monograph, Stanley Porter attempts to revive this idea by examining the relevant texts in the Pauline epistles as well as the book of Acts.
+In this monograph Stanley Porter attempts to revive the idea that Paul met Jesus by examining the relevant texts in the Pauline epistles as well as the book of Acts.
 Beginning with William Ramsay, Johannes Weiss, and J. H. Moulton, Porter suggests it is at least plausible to understand some of the texts used to show Paul did not know Jesus as meaning the opposite; he did recognize Jesus on the road to Damascus and he had heard Jesus teaching in person (chapter 1).

 Although he admits he has not surveyed every work on the life of Paul (a nearly impossible task these days), Porter claims to have found only one recent scholar who is open to the possibility Paul heard Jesus teach at some point before the crucifixion (Tim Gombis, in Paul: A Guide for the Perplexed).
 Even works with a vested interest in connecting Jesus and Paul dismiss the possibility Paul knew Jesus prior to his conversion.
 Porter cites David Wenham who wrote a popular book on Jesus and Paul.
 Wenham simply states “Paul did not have firsthand experience of Jesus’ ministry (cited by Porter, 175).